cjohansen/nexus/Readme.md

 The system contains your live, mutable application state and services.
 Nexus treats this as an opaque value—it never inspects or modifies it.
-It is passed to effects (to perform work) and to your `:system->state` function (to extract pure data for action handlers).
+It is passed to effects (to perform work) and to your `:nexus/system->state` function (to extract pure data for action handlers).

 ### State

-The result of calling `:system->state` on your system.
+The result of calling `:nexus/system->state` on your system.
 The result is assumed to be immutable data.

 ### Dispatch data